New Picture House

 The New Picture House opened in December 1930 with Bernice Claire in “No, No, Nanette”.
-Designed by local architects James Gillespie & James Scott or architectural firm Gillespie & Scott of St. Andrews.
+Designed by architects James Gillespie & James Scott or architectural firm Gillespie & Scott of St. Andrews.
 Seating was provided for 936 in stalls and circle levels in the rather long and narrow auditorium.
 The side-walls have panels decorated with painted local scenes by artist Ada Hill Walker.
 The cinema has a 35 feet wide proscenium, an 18 feet deep stage, 6 dressing rooms and there was also a cafe for the convenience of patrons.

 A second screen seating 124 was added in 1980 and a third screen seating 100 was added in 2001, both these in the rear stalls area under the circle.
 The main original auditorium remains basically unaltered, apart from new luxury seating installed in the front of circle, and it now seats 475 in the front stalls and circle.
 The former cafe is now used as a bar.